check-spelling-sandbox/skdag/doc/user_guide.rst

 If you wish to specify string column names for dependencies, ensure you provide the ``infer_dataframe=True`` option when you create a dag.
 This will ensure that all estimator outputs are coerced into dataframes.
-Where possible column names will be inferred, otherwise the column names will just be the name of the estimator step with an appended index number.
+Where possible column names will be inferred; otherwise, the column names will just be the name of the estimator step with an appended index number.
 If you do not specify ``infer_dataframe=True``, the dag will leave the outputs unmodified, which in most cases will mean numpy arrays that only support numeric column indices.